mvrdevelopment/spec/proposal/mvr-update-for-gdtf12/proposal.md

 # Solution

+## General information

+By  default, the GDTF defintion will be brought to more objects.
+We still give the option to defines object via the geometry nodes, but also add the option to define an object via GDTF.

+GDTF 1.2 ( DIN SPEC 15800:2022 ) we have added support for more object types.
+We now support trusses, hoists, lasers an hoist directly in GDTF.
+As GDTF uses a component based system with the geometry concept, one object could adopt multiple options.
+So when you have a Hoist with a power outlet, you can model the supporting functionality with the Support Geometry and the power functionality with the electrical geometry.
+Same applies for structures that have a power outlet.

+All of this different object types still will have their XML-Node Node like Truss, Laser, SceneObject etc, but the actual behavior of the object is more defined by the GDTF.

 ## Proposal 1 - Channel Function Definitions in MVR

 You can use a Custom Commands for Channel Function like we defined them for OSC to define the state of the fixture.